peterdu1109/JellyfinUpscalerPlugin/README.md

 **Description**

 The Jellyfin Upscaler Plugin enhances video quality in real-time by using AI upscaling and shader-based optimizations.

+### 🔧 **v1.1.2 CRITICAL FIXES:**
+- ✅ **GUID persistence problem resolved** - Plugin no longer disappears after restart
+- ✅ **New logos integrated** (Logo.png + Icon.png)
+- ✅ **No more 00000000-0000-0000-0000-000000000000 errors**
+- ✅ **Bulletproof installation process**

 It offers predefined profiles and custom settings to ensure optimal performance and image quality on supported devices.

 ---